Soneliem/snodeb/README.md

 The tool will create a .deb package in the `deb` directory.

+## Other Examples

+See `examples/kitchen-sink` for a comprehensive usage example

 ## Configuration

-The following are all configuration options available
+Only the `name` and `version` are required in the `package.json` as all options have fairly sensible defaults.
+The following are all configuration options available.

 | Option                            | Required | Type     | Description                       | Default                                      |
 | --------------------------------- | -------- | -------- | --------------------------------- | -------------------------------------------- |